 Who could resist sitting on one of these?
 The accordion-style base compresses slightly to allow continuous small movements forward, back, and side to side.
 “This seating is a favorite in my first grade classroom!” says one Amazon reviewer.
 “It gives them just enough movement, but also offers more stability than the yoga balls or wobble seats.”
 They come in several sizes for students of all ages.

-This balance ball comes with its own legs to keep it in place when not in use.
+Another balance ball option, this one comes with its own legs to keep it in place when not in use.
 When kids sit on it, it behaves like any other balance ball.
 These affordable flexible seating options come in various sizes and colors.
 Tip: Reviewers recommend ordering a size larger than you think you need.